 - Open two or more cursors for secondary databases that are associated with the same primary database. - Position each such cursor to the secondary key value in which you are interested.
-For example, to build on the previous description, the cursor for the color database is positioned to the red records while the cursor for the model database is positioned to the minivan records, and the cursor for the make database is positioned to Toyota. - Create an array of cursors, and place in it each of the cursors that are participating in your join query.
+For example, to build on the previous description, the cursor for the color database is positioned to the red records while the cursor for the model database is positioned to the minimum records, and the cursor for the make database is positioned to Toyota. - Create an array of cursors, and place in it each of the cursors that are participating in your join query.
 Note that this array must be null terminated. - Obtain a join cursor.
 You do this using the DB->join() method.
 You must pass this method the array of secondary cursors that you opened and positioned in the previous steps. - Iterate over the set of matching records until the return code is not 0. - Close your cursor. - If you are done with them, close all your cursors.

 '''

 #include <db.h>

 #include <string.h>

-. . .

 DB automotiveDB;

 DB automotiveColorDB;

 DB automotiveMakeDB;

 DB automotiveTypeDB;

 DBC color_curs, make_curs, type_curs, join_curs;

 DBC carray[4];

 DBT key, data;

 int ret;

 char the_color = "red";

 char the_type = "minivan";

 char the_make = "Toyota";

 / Database and secondary database opens omitted for brevity.

 Assume a primary database handle:

 automotiveDB

 Assume 3 secondary database handles:

+automotiveColorDB -- secondary database based on automobile color

+automotiveMakeDB -- secondary database based on the manufacturer

 '''